cube2222/jql/README.md

   "population": 38000000
 }
 ```
 Let's break down what happened here.
-First we took the "countries" field. elem takes an additional argument, which says "how to transform the element", it's also an expression.
+First we took the "countries" field. elem takes an additional argument, it says "how to transform the element" and is also an expression.
 Here we say we want to take the first element of the countries array.
 The default function is _id_, which stands for identity.

 #### array